legion1581/go2_webrtc_connect/README.md

 A big thank you to TheRoboVerse community!
 Visit us at [TheRoboVerse](https://theroboverse.com) for more information and support.

-Special thanks to the [tfoldi WebRTC project](https://github.com/tfoldi/go2-webrtc) and [abizovnuralem](https://github.com/abizovnuralem) for adding LiDAR support!
+Special thanks to the [tfoldi WebRTC project](https://github.com/tfoldi/go2-webrtc) and [abizovnuralem](https://github.com/abizovnuralem) for adding LiDAR support and [MrRobotow](https://github.com/MrRobotoW) for providing a plot LiDAR example.

 ### Support